If Jesus Christ walked into your church today, would he recognize it representative of the one He founded on the Day of Pentecost?

 The first century Christians or the primitive church kept a seventh day or Saturday Sabbath; they observed the biblical festivals of Lev.
 23; they kept the food laws, abstaining from pork, shellfish etc., baptism by immersion, the kingdom of God coming to earth and the Kingdom of God would be established on Earth, not in heaven.
 In fact, there was wide expectation that the kingdom of God would have been established on Earth in their time.
 They didn’t teach about an ever-burning hellfire because they understood Gehenna (one of the words translated hell in our bible) to be a literal place, a garbage dump outside Jerusalem where Jesus made references to in some his sermons.
 They believed Jesus was very God and they followed the laws of God, knowing they didn’t offer salvation, but they taught them how to love God and man and to keep closer to him.

 We have often heard how the early church fathers had to fight paganism in the early church.
 The primitive church of the first century faced challenges with that too, especially when Gentile converts began to add to the numbers.
-But the question is how does the Christian church today end up with its two biggest festivals – Christmas and Easter – being a whitewash of pagan festivals?
+But the question is, if they truly fought against paganism, how does the Christian church today end up with its two biggest festivals – Christmas and Easter – being a whitewash of pagan festivals?
 What has happened to the true biblical festivals?
 We know Jesus’ custom was to worship on the Sabbath.
 He never attended a Sunday service during the 40 days he remained on Earth after his resurrection, which would have been the ideal time to make the change, but Luke 24 tells us they continued in the temple following the teachings.

 Paul, Peter, James and John, all the apostles and disciples would ask the Christian church today what is Christmas?
 Why have you disregarded a festival such as The Feast of Tabernacles and embrace a pagan festival such as Christmas?
 You cannot whitewash a pagan festival with all its original intent, and then call it Christian, especially when God gives you a festival, which you call Jewish.
 What’s wrong with being Jewish anyway?
 Wasn’t Christ a Jew?
 Did he say, “salvation is of the Jews?”
 Who did he give all his laws to?
 Wasn’t it Israel?
 Surely, he didn’t give any law to the Gentile, so even “thou shalt now murder,” is a Jewish law.
 Does it mean because you are not a Jew you shouldn’t abide by it?
 What happened instead was the embracing of strange pagan and Hellenistic practices and calling them Christian.
 Even some of the early church fathers were so anti-Jewish, it’s unbelievable, a position you would hardly hear from the pulpits today.
 It’s no wonder the early Christian church dropped just about all the Hebraic tenets for pagan-rooted observances.